Dave Grohl Net Worth

-Musician Dave Grohl has an estimated worth of $225 million dollars.
-Growing up in the Washington D.C. area, Grohl began to teach himself the guitar and after his cousin took him to various punk rock music shows, Grohl's love for the genre was sealed.
-During his early high school years, Grohl played guitar for various local bands, all the while teaching himself how to play drums, eventually becoming talented enough to win the position of drummer in the band Scream when he was seventeen.
+Dave Grohl net worth: Dave Grohl is an American rock musician who has a net worth of $280 million dollars.
+Growing up in the Washington D.C. area, Dave Grohl began to teach himself the guitar and after his cousin took him to various punk rock music shows.
+At those shows, Grohl's love for the genre was sealed.
+During his early high school years, Grohl played guitar for various local bands, all the while teaching himself how to play drums.
+He eventually became good talented enough to be hired as the drummer for a band called "Scream" when he was seventeen.
 Grohl stuck with Scream until their disbandment four years later, and through a friend was invited to audition for up-and-coming Seattle based band Nirvana.
-Knowing his drumming changed the sound of Nirvana, Grohl refused to add any sort of alterations by contributing his own songwriting, opting to record and release his own solo efforts instead.
+As we all know now, Nirvana would go on to become one of the most successful and influential rock groups of all time.